terminusdb-labs/terminus-cms/TUTORIAL.md

 inventories).
 In addition each part has specialisations on colours, which may be limited depending on the part type.

+Lego sets are a nice microcosm of the type of content which is typical for various inventory, product line, manufacturing and engineering content management problems.

+TerminusDB is a full knowledge management system and not just about content display.
+It enables fast and effective:

+* Modelling of content
+* Ingestion of content
+* Curation of content
+* Display of content
+* Query and content analytics

+We found that various CMS technologies were strong at some of these and weak at others, but in particular the long term value of data increases substantially if it can be leveraged to perform query and content analytics on the real curated data rather than some data which is available only after extraction to other analytics systems.
+TerminusCMS gives you all of these at once, increasing long term agility of your data.

-This provides a microcosm of the types of difficulties encountered in managing data about parts in many manufacturing domains.
-We hope that this tutorial can help you to get started using Terminus CMS for your own inventory, product line or manufacturing use-case.
+We hope that this tutorial can help you to get started using Terminus CMS for your own use-case.

 ## Modelling